 It is a common practice in some states, including the states of Florida, Maryland, and New York, to modify an existing mortgage loan in lieu of doing a traditional refinance in which the previous mortgage loan is extinguished and a new mortgage loan is created.
 We treat these modifications as refinancings.
 If a borrower refinances a mortgage loan in the pool, the proceeds from the borrower's new mortgage loan will pay off the existing mortgage loan, resulting in a prepayment of principal to certificateholders, together with accrued interest and the certificateholders' share, if any, of prepayment premiums that are actually collected.

 Sales of Mortgaged Properties.
 Prepayments may increase when market values for multifamily properties increase in a geographic area.
 Each mortgage loan in the pool requires the borrower to pay a prepayment premium if the loan is voluntarily prepaid, which, in some instances, may lessen the likelihood of a borrower pursuing a sale despite increased market values.
 However, the increased market value of a mortgaged property may exceed the amount of the prepayment premium, thereby lessening the deterrent effect of the prepayment premium.
-If a mortgaged property securing a mortgage loan in the pool is sold and the purchaser does not assume the loan, proceeds from the sale will pay off the loan, resulting in a prepayment of principal to certificateholders, together with accrued interest and the certificateholders' share, if any, of prepayment premiums that are actually collected.
+If a mortgaged property securing a mortgage loan in the pool is sold and the purchaser does not assume the loan, proceeds from the sale will pay off the loan, resulting in a prepayment premiums that are actually collected.

 Casualty or Condemnation Action.
 A mortgage loan in the pool may experience an involuntary prepayment as the result of the receipt of casualty insurance proceeds or amounts received in connection with a condemnation action affecting the related mortgaged property.
-Except in very limited circumstances in connection with certain condemnation actions, the borrower is not required to pay a prepayment premium in such cases.
+The borrower is not required to pay a prepayment premium in this case.
 See "PREPAYMENT OF A MORTGAGE LOAN-Involuntary Prepayment-Proceeds of Casualty or Condemnation Action" for additional information.